GenoPro: Features

-GenoPro’s architecture revolves around the pedigree layout where the user can view the entire genealogy tree at once, including family branches in any direction to illustrate the complex scenarios based on today's reconstructed families.
-With GenoPro, the user can manually customize the layout by positioning the individuals as well as using color to graphically emphasize what he/she feels is important in the family, such as ethnicity, culture, citizenship, education level, religion, political affiliations, and diseases in the case of medical pedigrees.
+GenoPro's architecture revolves around the pedigree layout where the user can view the entire genealogy tree at once.
+The user can manually customize the layout of the pedigree by using color and positioning the individuals to graphically emphasize relevant information, such as ethnicity, culture, citizenship, education level, religion, political affiliations, and diseases in the case of medical pedigrees.

-GenoPro can split a large family tree into many sub-trees and hyperlink them together.
-With only two mouse clicks, the user can move an entire branch to another sheet.
-GenoPro creates the necessary hyperlinks to connect the trees.
-Supporting multiple sub trees is necessary for scaling large family trees containing tens of thousands of individuals.
+GenoPro can split a large family tree into many sub-trees and hyperlink them together automatically, this is useful for scaling large family trees containing tens of thousands of individuals.
+These hyperlinks can also be used to navigate between any objects on the pedigree, from parents to children to siblings, or across pictures, places, sources, and citations.

-GenoPro can display data just like traditional genealogy software.
-GenoPro's spreadsheet includes hyperlinks to navigate between any objects, from parents to children to siblings, or across pictures, places, sources and citations.
-GenoPro's spreadsheet allows various functions, including in-place editing, bulk-editing, finding and replacing, data sorting, copying and pasting with other commercial spreadsheet applications, and of course, unlimited use of the undo/redo function for every operation.

-GenoPro displays special symbols to distinguish different family relationships such as marriage, divorce, cohabitation and love affairs, as well as other symbols for emotional relationships such as friendship, love, distrust, hostility and jealousy.
+GenoPro displays special symbols to distinguish different family relationships such as marriage, divorce, cohabitation, and love affairs, as well as other symbols for emotional relationships such as friendship, love, distrust, hostility, and jealousy.

 GenoPro supports the creation of same-sex relationships, unlike other programs such as Personal Ancestral File, which do not.